Caleb598/Pixy/README.md

 ## About

-Pixy Render Engine is developed and maintained by [Your Company Name].
-We are a passionate team of artists and engineers dedicated to pushing the boundaries of visual storytelling through cutting-edge rendering technology.
+Pixy Render Engine is developed and maintained by Caleb Burnett.

-Visit our website [yourwebsite.com](https://www.yourwebsite.com) to learn more about Pixy, explore our portfolio, and stay updated with the latest news and developments.

 Thank you for choosing Pixy Render Engine.
 We look forward to seeing the amazing creations you will bring to life!